 Of course Mick was chuffed that Liverpool’s icon was returning from injury for their clash with his Wolves side.

-This was a proper stupid question to be fair.
+This was a stupid question, to be fair.

 In his first press conference as manager of Wolves, McCarthy faced the reporters with just 13 first team players at his disposal.